23000003/.learningpath/README.md

-# OdinProjects
+# Practice Projects
-This repo is for certain Odin Projects
+This repo is for certain Odin Projects and Exploring Programming Languages